Which country is cheaper, Portugal or Greece?

 Rhodes: Many of the villages feel like outdoor museums, with churches and archaeological sites throughout.
 Some of the most well known sites include the Palace of the Grand Masters, the Hospital of the Knights, Süleyman Mosque, and Roloi Clock Tower.

-For those interested in history, art, and culture, Greece is not to be missed.
+Greece is known for its world-famous historical and cultural sights and attractions.
 As the home of one of the oldest civilizations in history, modern Greece offers visitors the chance to explore and learn about a huge number of ancient sites and historical places.
 Starting in Athens, the Acropolis is the crown jewel of a city dotted with ancient history as well as medieval and renaissance artifacts.
 Several nearby history museums are worth visiting, such as the Acropolis museum.
 Outside of the city, even more grand historic attractions await.
 Mycenae, Meteora, Delphi, Knossos, Kamiros and the Acropolis on Rhodes, ancient Corinth, and other sites all offer glimpses into a variety of historical periods.
 No matter where you visit in Greece, there's probably ancient ruins nearby, and tours are available almost everywhere in the country.

 Portugal is an extremely popular destination for those that want to visit historical and cultural sights and attractions, as it offers plenty.
 You can see the deep and rich history around every corner, especially along the coastline where historic fishing villages, castles, and famous cities are found.
 Lisbon and Porto might be the largest cities with museums, fortresses, and historic homes, but plenty of other smaller towns have long history and unique culture, too.
 Sintra has a gorgeous castle, the Pena National Palace.
 Coimbra's historic library and university leaves visitors in awe.
 In Lisbon, check out Belem Tower and St. George’s Castle before wandering the old historic streets of the old town, dotted with churches and quaint viewpoints.
 Carmo Convent and Jeronimos Monastery are also two very popular sites that draw large crowds because of their beauty and rich history.
 In Porto, the Luis I bridge provides a great overview of everything before you visit the historic wine cellars, Porto Cathedral, and the narrow, weaving alleyways through the historic city center.